-The spring preload is fundamental for the function of the suspension.
+The spring preload is fundamental for the suspension function.
 If the preload is incorrectly set, any other adjustments will not help to get the intended performance from the suspension.

-How to Set the Spring Preload
+Set the Spring Preload

 1 Mechanical Adjuster

 Use a C-spanner.
 Loosen the lock nut (1A).
 Move the lower spring platform (1B) to the desired position.
 Turn clockwise to increase the preload, turn counter clockwise to decrease it.